oracle/terraform-provider-oci/website/docs/d/apigateway_deployment.html.markdown

 				* `exposed_headers` - The list of headers that the client will be allowed to see from the response as indicated by the Access-Control-Expose-Headers header. '*' will expose all headers.
 				* `is_allow_credentials_enabled` - Whether to send the Access-Control-Allow-Credentials header to allow CORS requests with cookies.
 				* `max_age_in_seconds` - The time in seconds for the client to cache preflight responses.
 This is sent as the Access-Control-Max-Age if greater than 0.
+			* `header_transformations` -
+				* `filter_headers` -
+					* `items` - The list of headers.
+						* `name` - The case-insensitive name of the header.
+This name must be unique across transformation policies.
+					* `type` - BLOCK drops any headers that are in the list of items, so it acts as an exclusion list.
+ALLOW permits only the headers in the list and removes all others, so it acts as an inclusion list.
+				* `rename_headers` -
+					* `items` - The list of headers.
+						* `from` - The original case-insensitive name of the header.
+This name must be unique across transformation policies.
+						* `to` - The new name of the header.
+This name must be unique across transformation policies.
+				* `set_headers` -
+					* `items` - The list of headers.
+						* `if_exists` - If a header with the same name already exists in the request, OVERWRITE will overwrite the value, APPEND will append to the existing value, or SKIP will keep the existing value.
+						* `name` - The case-insensitive name of the header.
+This name must be unique across transformation policies.
+						* `values` - A list of new values.
+Each value can be a constant or may include one or more expressions enclosed within ${} delimiters.
+			* `query_parameter_transformations` -
+				* `filter_query_parameters` -
+					* `items` - The list of query parameters.
+						* `name` - The case-sensitive name of the query parameter.
+					* `type` - BLOCK drops any query parameters that are in the list of items, so it acts as an exclusion list.
+ALLOW permits only the parameters in the list and removes all others, so it acts as an inclusion list.
+				* `rename_query_parameters` -
+					* `items` - The list of query parameters.
+						* `from` - The original case-sensitive name of the query parameter.
+This name must be unique across transformation policies.
+						* `to` - The new name of the query parameter.
+This name must be unique across transformation policies.
+				* `set_query_parameters` -
+					* `items` - The list of query parameters.
+						* `if_exists` - If a query parameter with the same name already exists in the request, OVERWRITE will overwrite the value, APPEND will append to the existing value, or SKIP will keep the existing value.
+						* `name` - The case-sensitive name of the query parameter.
+This name must be unique across transformation policies.
+						* `values` - A list of new values.
+Each value can be a constant or may include one or more expressions enclosed within ${} delimiters.
+		* `response_policies` -
+			* `header_transformations` -
+				* `filter_headers` -
+					* `items` - The list of headers.
+						* `name` - The case-insensitive name of the header.
+This name must be unique across transformation policies.
+					* `type` - BLOCK drops any headers that are in the list of items, so it acts as an exclusion list.
+ALLOW permits only the headers in the list and removes all others, so it acts as an inclusion list.
+				* `rename_headers` -
+					* `items` - The list of headers.
+						* `from` - The original case-insensitive name of the header.
+This name must be unique across transformation policies.
+						* `to` - The new name of the header.
+This name must be unique across transformation policies.
+				* `set_headers` -
+					* `items` - The list of headers.
+						* `if_exists` - If a header with the same name already exists in the request, OVERWRITE will overwrite the value, APPEND will append to the existing value, or SKIP will keep the existing value.
+						* `name` - The case-insensitive name of the header.
+This name must be unique across transformation policies.
+						* `values` - A list of new values.
+Each value can be a constant or may include one or more expressions enclosed within ${} delimiters.
 * `state` - The current state of the deployment.
 * `time_created` - The time this resource was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time this resource was last updated.
 An RFC3339 formatted datetime string.